Daniel-Brosnan-Blazquez/eboa/README.md

-##GSDM: Ground Segment Data Management##
+##EBOA: Engine for Business Operation Analysis##

-This component is the data storage management tool for ground segment data.
+This component is the data storage management tool for business-related data.
 The data management will make use of a data model containing the following main entities:

 1. Events